 - Placed on Financial Aid Probation for one semester only, or

 - Placed on an Academic Plan designed for completion rate and/or cumulative grade point average improvements until the standards of the SAP policy are met, not to exceed one year from the date of the Academic Plan.

 The student’s approval letter will explain all requirements that must be met during his/her probationary period to continue to receive financial aid.

-To re-establish federal financial aid eligibility without completing the appeal process noted above, students must meet all the criteria listed in the Student Financial Services Satisfactory Academic Progress Policy.
-A student on Financial Aid Suspension can re-establish eligibility by meeting the standards of the SAP Policy by achieving a completion rate of 67% and a required minimum cumulative grade point average without federal and/or state financial aid assistance.
+To re-establish federal financial aid eligibility without completing the appeal process noted above, students must meet all the criteria listed in the Office of Student Student Financial Services Satisfactory Academic Progress Policy.
+A student classified as Unsatisfactory can re-establish eligibility by meeting the standards of the SAP Policy by achieving a completion rate of 67% and a required minimum cumulative grade point average without federal and/or state financial aid assistance.

 Study Abroad or Consortium Classes

 Any student who has completed a semester with study abroad or has a consortium agreement as a visiting student with another college or university must wait until the study abroad/visiting student grades have been submitted to TU to determine satisfactory academic progress.
 The student cannot receive federal financial aid for the semester following the study abroad/visiting student semester until the grades are received from the college or university in which the student was enrolled as a study abroad/visiting student and posted to the student’s TU academic transcript.

 If you are a Presidential Scholar with no federal financial aid, your next semester’s funds will not disburse until academic transcripts have been received from the study abroad/visiting student program.
 All Presidential Scholars must complete at least twelve (12) credit hours per semester with a minimum 3.25 cumulative GPA.
 After study abroad/visiting student grades are posted to the student’s TU academic transcript, eligibility for Presidential Scholar funding will be determined.